MiikaM/opening-links/README.md

 Very simple way to open links but works well.

 !!!
 This code is modified from a youtube video that I couldn't find anymore.
+(If you know who, inform me and I will credit them)